A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 \paragraph{High accuracy is observed across different \textit{model sizes.}}

-By default, we use ConvNeXt-Tiny (27M parameters) \cite{liu2022convnet}.
-The term ``Tiny'' is with reference to the modern definition of ViT sizes \cite{Dosovitskiy2021,Touvron2020} and is comparable to ResNet-50 (25M) \cite{He2016}.
+By default, we use ConvNeXt-Tiny (27M parameters)~\citep{liu2022convnet}.
+The term ``Tiny'' is with reference to the modern definition of ViT sizes~\citep{Touvron2020, Dosovitskiy2021} and is comparable to ResNet-50 (25M)~\citep{He2016}.
 In Figure~\ref{fig:param}, we report results of models with different sizes by varying widths and depth.

 To our further surprise, even \textit{very small} models can achieve strong accuracy for the dataset classification task.
 A \mbox{ConvNeXt} with as few as 7K parameters (3/10000 of ResNet-50) achieves 72.4\% accuracy on classifying YCD.
 This suggests that neural networks' structures are very effective in learning the underlying dataset biases.
-Dataset classification can be done without a massive number of parameters, which is often credited for deep learning's success in conventional visual recognition tasks.
+Dataset classification can be done without a massive number of parameters, which is often credited for deep learning's success in conventional visual recognition.

 We also observe that larger models get increasingly better, although the return becomes diminishing.
 This is consistent with observations on conventional visual recognition tasks.
 Moreover, we have not observed overfitting behaviors to the extent of the model sizes and dataset scales we have studied.
 This implies that there may exist generalizable patterns that help the models determine dataset identities and the model is not trying to memorize the training data.
-More investigations
+More investigations on generalization and memorization are presented next.